levimykel/html-serializer-example-react/README.md

 Here is where you can find all the important files for this application:

+ - **HTML Serializer**: The HTML Serializer is located with the configuration in src/prismic-configuration.js
  - **Components**: All the components for this application are located in the src/shared/app folder
  - **Prismic Configuration**: The configuration for the prismic repository is found in src/prismic-configuration.js
  - **Router**: The router & routes are located in src/shared/router.js and src/shared/routes.js